akb825/Cuttlefish/README.md

 * Windows (requires Visual Studio 2015 or later)
 * Mac OS X

-> **Note:** Issues have been observed with ASTC encoding with UFLOAT (i.e. HDR ASTC textures) on 32-bit release builds on Visual Studio 2017.
-Since the ASTC library uses some extreme float values, I suspect this is causing issues with some of the optimizations on that compiler and architecture.
-I recommend using Visual Studio 2019 or later on Windows.

 # Building and Installing

 [CMake](https://cmake.org/) is used as the build system.
 The way to invoke CMake differs for different platforms.